isomerpages/mlaw-rom/_information-for-moneylenders/0-information-for-moneylenders.md

 * be of good character;
 * be a fit and proper person to carry on the moneylending business;
 * be at least 21 years old; and
-* be familiar with the provisions of the Moneylenders Act and its Rules
+* be familiar with the provisions of the Moneylenders Act and its Rules<br>

 ii) the proposed business premises has been deemed suitable by the Registrar for the conduct of the moneylending business; and